-Top 4 Causes of Turnaround Shutdowns
+Top 4 Causes of Turnaround Delays

 Turnaround failures are an unfortunate fact of life for many refineries, and no one wants to experience one.
 But what are the top causes of turnaround delays and how do you avoid them?

 CruzAlta collects detailed information on Turnaround Shutdown performance and the top 4 causes of shutdown delays are (in rank order):